varnishcache/varnish-cache/doc/sphinx/reference/vmod.rst

 documented in vmod_std(7).

-This part of the manual is about how you go about writing your own VMOD, how the language interface between C and VCC works, where you can find contributed VMODs etc. This explanation will use the "std" VMOD as example, having a varnish source tree handy may be a good idea.
+This part of the manual is about how you go about writing your own VMOD, how the language interface between C and VCC works, where you can find contributed VMODs etc. This explanation will use the "std" VMOD as example, having a Varnish source tree handy may be a good idea.

 VMOD Directory